Capacity-building funding for An Act respecting First Nations, Inuit and Métis children, youth and families for fiscal year 2021 to 2022

 ISC will be co-developing terms and conditions for this program with Indigenous partners.
 In the meantime, in order to get funding to applicants as soon as possible, ISC will use terms and conditions from other programs:

-- For First Nations recipients: Community Well-being and Jurisdiction Initiative
+- For First Nations recipients: Contributions to support Community Well-Being and Jurisdiction Initiatives for children and families

 - For Inuit recipients: Contributions for the Purpose of Consultation and Policy Development